hasolanor/CFD-porousmedia/README.md

   <br> <br>
 </figure>

-This figure shows clearly that the solution by SIMPLE algorithm shows the faster and more stable solution with respect to the other ones.
+This figure shows clearly that the solution by the SIMPLE algorithm shows a faster and more stable solution with respect to the other ones.
 In this sense, this is the more appropiate method to run the simulations.

 ## Annex 3: Timestep independence analysis